ToitB/ai-system-architecture-demo/README.md

 This project demonstrates a minimal, skeletal architecture for AI-powered document processing systems.
 It is intentionally incomplete and **NOT suitable for production use**.

+All AI processing is mocked and produces synthetic results.

 ---

 ## What This Demo Includes